 Artificial Intelligence for Sustainable Agriculture (AI4SA) is a multi-institutional and interdisciplinary research project based out of UC Riverside.
 Partner institutions include the University of Arizona, Duke University, University of Georgia, and Kansas State University.
 The project is funded by the USDA’s National Institute of Food and Agriculture (NIFA).

-For thousands of years, the Colorado River and Salinas River have supplied surrounding regions with access to fresh water for growing crops.
+For thousands of years, the Colorado River and Salinas River have supplied surrounding regions with access to freshwater for growing crops.
 Climate change is threatening current and future access to these waters, with crop stressors (e.g., salinity, drought, pests) expected to require additional resources to protect crops and profits.
-It is the goal of the research and work being done throughout this project to provide actionable knowledge and tangible tools to improve sustainable management of these agricultural regions in the Western U.S.
+The goal of the research and work being done throughout this project is to provide actionable knowledge and tangible tools to improve the sustainable management of these agricultural regions in the Western U.S.